 Deep sleep is when we experience accelerated muscle repair, and in children it’s the most important time for physical growth.
 Human Growth Hormone (HGH) is released into the bloodstream, which is good for muscle development and healing.

 During this phase, breathing slows, muscles are relaxed, and it’s difficult to wake up from external stimuli.

 These cycles are why the length of sleep matters.
 While naps are great when you are sleep deprived, they can’t fully substitute for the longer periods of sleep we are supposed to get at night.

-Our individual sleep needs can vary, so one practical way to determine our specific requirements is to track how much nighttime sleep we get while waking up without the need from an alarm.
+Our individual sleep needs can vary, so one practical way to determine our specific requirements is to track how much nighttime sleep we get while waking up without the need for an alarm.
 Sleep experts recommend consistent times for going to sleep and rising in the morning to establish healthy patterns and also to give you a baseline tracking for how much you need.

 What Happens When We Don’t Get Enough Sleep

 A lot about how important sleep is and why we need it is measured in terms of what happens when we don’t get enough of it.

 Slower reaction times (enough that it is equivalent to being intoxicated), decreased memory retention (poor performance on tests), and decreased athletic performance (slower and weaker muscle contraction and increased fat storage) are just a few negative effects of sleep deprivation.